Copyright 2002-2010 by Henry Doktorski

 I. Dissenters fear reprisals of beatings, murder

-Bhaktipada is accused of molesting boys; his followers lose faith, and eventually reject him and his liturgical reforms.
+Bhaktipada is accused of molesting boys; most of his followers lose faith, and eventually reject him and his liturgical reforms.

 26. Picking Up the Pieces

-Bhaktipada pleads guilty in 1996, is sent to prison, and the devastated community attempts to rebuild under new management, eventually returning to ISKCON.
+Bhaktipada pleads guilty to mail fraud in 1996, is sent to prison, and the devastated community attempts to rebuild under new management, eventually returning to ISKCON.

-I joined ISKCON a scant nine months after Shrila Prabhupada's disappearance.
-I helped build Prabhupada's Palace of Gold and accepted first and second initiations from Kirtanananda Swami Bhaktipada.
+I joined ISKCON a scant nine months after Srila Prabhupada’s disappearance.
+I helped build Prabhupada’s Palace of Gold and accepted first and second initiations from Kirtanananda Swami Bhaktipada.
 I briefly taught at the gurukula.
-I served for several months as the president of the Pittsburgh ISKCON temple, and I raised funds for the community on full-time traveling sankirtan as a party leader for 5 ˝ consecutive years.
-I was instrumental in revolutionizing the "pick" by introducing and developing the "citation line" and became New Vrindaban's top men's collector.
-In 1985 I helped establish the first office for the publication and distribution for Bhaktipada's books.
-I traveled to India four times to represent New Vrindaban, including the 1986 quint-centennial Mayapura Festival.
+I served for several months as the president of the Pittsburgh ISKCON temple, and I raised funds for the community on full-time traveling sankirtan as a party leader for nearly six consecutive years.
+I was instrumental in revolutionizing the “pick” by introducing and developing the “citation line” and became New Vrindaban’s top men’s collector.
+In 1985 I helped establish the first office for the publication and distribution for Bhaktipada’s books.
+I traveled to India four times to represent New Vrindaban, including the 1986 Chaitanya Mahaprabhu quincentennial festival in Mayapur.

 Kirtanananda Swami Bhaktipada